 Variations on Traditional Ciabatta

-• Whole Wheat Ciabatta: Substitute a portion of bread flour with whole wheat flour for a nuttier flavor and added nutrients.
+- Whole Wheat Ciabatta: Swap some bread flour with whole wheat for a nutty taste.

-• Herb-infused Ciabatta: Add fresh or dried herbs to the dough for a fragrant twist.
+- Herb-infused Ciabatta: Add fresh or dried herbs right in the dough.

 FAQs